Named one of the Ten Best Books of 2019 by the Wall Street Journal. Now available in paperback!

 With her buoyant, vivid reimagination of an iconic artist’s eventful life, Caitlin Horrocks has written a captivating and ceaselessly entertaining novel about the tenacious bonds of family and the costs of greatness, both to ourselves and to those we love.

 “I’ve loved Caitlin Horrocks’s work for a long time, so I am not surprised–though I am overjoyed–to find that she has written a gorgeous, sensitive, deeply immersive novel in The Vexations.
-You’ll never hear the music of Erik Satie again without diving back into the layers of genius, torment, eccentricity, abandonment, and profound sadness that Horrocks so masterfully evokes in this beautiful book.” ―Lauren Groff, National Book Award finalist and New York Times bestselling author of Fates and Furies and Florida
+You’ll never hear the music of Erik Satie again without diving back into the layers of genius, torment, eccentricity, abandonment, and profound sadness that Horrocks so masterfully evokes in this beautiful book.” ―Lauren Groff, New York Times bestselling author of Fates and Furies and Florida

 “What a fabulous, original novel The Vexations is.
 Its unflinching honesty about an artistic world notable for both heart and heartlessness has given us a haunting, indelible story.” ―Joan Silber, author of the National Book Critics Circle Award winner Improvement

 “Genius blazes in this gorgeous and breathtakingly assured novel—sometimes center-stage, sometimes in a corner—but there are no satellites: seldom have I read a book about art that refuses so staunchly to treat any life as minor.
-The Vexations is a rare, engrossing, humane achievement.” – Garth Greenwell, author of What Belongs to You
+The Vexations is a rare, engrossing, humane achievement.” – Garth Greenwell, author of National Book Award nominee What Belongs to You